best-trading-indicator-tools/10XReach/README.md

 To avoid detection: modify at least 2-3 layers (visual, audio, metadata).
 Don't just trim a second or flip the video, go deeper.

-This repository contains a Python script (`video_processor.py`) designed to process video files (e.g., downloaded from platforms like Instagram or TikTok) to prepare them for re-uploading to these or other platforms.
+This repository contains a Python script (`video_processor.py`) and a Streamlit-based Graphical User Interface (`video_gui.py`) designed to process video files (e.g., downloaded from platforms like Instagram or TikTok) to prepare them for re-uploading to these or other platforms.
 The primary goal is to make these videos technically unique, which can help reduce the risk of being flagged or "shadowbanned" for being simple re-uploads, regardless of the source or destination platform (e.g., Instagram to TikTok, TikTok to Instagram, TikTok to TikTok, Instagram to Instagram).

+The `video_processor.py` script handles the core FFmpeg processing, while `video_gui.py` provides an easy-to-use interface for it.

 ## How it Works & Features Implemented